kmr-ankitt/Garbage-Collector/README.md

 2. Navigate to the project directory in your terminal.
 3. Compile the source code:
     ```bash
-    gcc -o gc_program gc.c
+    cd Garbage-collector
+    g++ src/main.c
     ```
     Use code with caution.
 4. Run the program:
     ```bash
-    ./gc_program
+    ./a.out
     ```
     Use code with caution.

 ## Example Usage

-The provided `gc_program.c` demonstrates basic usage of the garbage collector.
+The provided `main.c` demonstrates basic usage of the garbage collector.
 It allocates memory dynamically and triggers garbage collection when necessary.

 ## Implementation Details